 I write creative nonfiction in prose and poetry.
 In my work, I explore subjects like estrangement, trauma, motherhood, belonging, and loss.
-My process is one of documentation and association: recording memories and events to then weave sense and question into them.
+My process is one of documentation and association: recording memories and events to then weave sense, theme, and question into them.

 Published in Room Magazine, March 2018